JustSteveKing/companies-house-laravel/README.md

 ### Using this library in your own tests

-There is a relatively simple testing utility on this library, that allows you to fake the underlying Http client:
+There is a relatively simple testing utility on this library that allows you to fake the underlying HTTP client:

 ```php
 use Illuminate\Support\Facades\Http